resource-watch/slate/source/includes/api/_geostore.md

 | ------------------|:-----------------------------------------:| -----:| -----------|  -------:|
 | geojson           | Geojson with your geometry                | Object|            | Yes

-> To create a Geostore, you have to do a POST with the following body:
+> To create a Geostore, you have to do a POST query with the following body:

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/geostore \